-Food - Restoration contractors in many instances do not recommend the consumption of any foods or medications that withstood a fire.
-You should work with insurer comprehensive inventory ensuring vour to prepare а all food/ medications are accounted for.
+Food - Restoration contractors in many instances do the not recommend consumption of any foods or medications that withstood a fire.
+You should work with vour insurer to prepare a comprehensive inventory ensuring all food/ medications are accounted for.
 All fires are going to need the input of the insurance company and the contractor to come to decisions regarding these items.